Desert Hand and Physical Therapy

 Our hand therapy treatment programs are designed to return our patients to the activities they love most.
 We work with each patient to develop treatment programs designed to decrease pain & discomfort, increase range of motion and flexibility, improve independence and confidence levels, and prevent the likelihood of re-injury.

-Desert Hand and Physical Therapy is dedicated to helping the injured worker return to their job as quickly as possible.
-The rehabilitation team includes patient, doctor, therapist, employer, adjuster and in some cases the nurse case manager.
-At Desert Hand and Physical Therapy, we understand the importance of working together, communicating with the team often and effectively as we manage the patients therapy needs.
+Desert Hand and Physical Therapy is dedicated to helping injured workers return to their job as quickly as possible.
+The rehabilitation team includes the patient, doctor, therapist, employer, adjuster, and in some cases the nurse case manager.
+At Desert Hand and Physical Therapy, we understand the importance of working together, and communicating with the team often and effectively as we manage the patient’s therapy needs.

-Desert Hand and Physical Therapy provides patients with treatment solutions for all orthopedic conditions.
-Our physical therapists guide our patients reach their best outcome potential, and focus on their return to the lifestyle and activities they love.
+Desert Hand and Physical Therapy provide patients with treatment solutions for all orthopedic conditions.
+Our physical therapists guide our patients to reach their best outcome potential and focus on their return to the lifestyle and activities they love.
 Physical therapy services are currently offered in our Arcadia, Chandler, Estrella, and Central Phoenix locations.

 Our therapists take a team approach with patients to develop treatment programs to return them to an active lifestyle.
 We focus on decreasing your symptoms.
-We aim to improve your mobility, strength, coordination, balance, and enhancing appropriate movement patterns.
-Our purpose is to provide you with the tools necessary to perform at your sport with complete confidence.
+We aim to improve your mobility, strength, coordination, and balance, and enhance appropriate movement patterns.
+Our purpose is to provide you with the tools necessary to perform your sport with complete confidence.

 We strive to work with your surgeon to ensure the best possible outcome.
 We understand that surgery can cause fear and apprehension, leaving you feeling uncomfortable and unsure of what steps to take.
 Our licensed professionals will assist you throughout your recovery process.
 Our therapists will be able to put your fears at ease and give you clear direction so that you make progress.
 Our goal is to help you return to your highest possible function.